 table (having all the same indexes) and look at the size of the

-is running), you can examine the ratio of successful compression
+table.
+For exmaple, you examine the ratio of successful

 INNODB_CMP table, compare